 Emulsion slurry and dynamite used for blasting, is approximated with a dataset for explosives since the impact is judged similar.

-The amount of worn-off manganese steel and the amount of fuse heads and cables used for detonation of explosives has not been measured.
+The amount of worn-off manganese steel and the amount of cables used for detonation of explosives has not been measured.
 Instead, it has been approximated based on previous knowledge.